Designations Congruent with Things: Chapter 12

 “Extremely,” Hermann says.
 “Stop talking.”

 “No, I mean, think about it.
 My knowledge base has doubled.
 I think about quantum mechanics so much these days.
-And by these days I mean like the one hour I was awake earlier.
+And by ‘these days’ I mean the one hour I was awake earlier.
 Half my mental metaphors have to do with quantum phenomenology—entanglement, tunneling, spin transfer of quantum information—I haven’t felt this brilliant since Ph.D. numero uno.”

-“How nice for you,” Hermann says, determined not to discuss anything interesting.
+“How nice for you.”
+Hermann holds to his resolution not to discuss anything interesting.

-“I think my brain likes your metaphors better than mine,” Newton says, sounding both contemplative and offended.
+“I think my brain likes your metaphors better than mine.”
+Newton sounds both contemplative and offended.

 “How surprisingly discerning of it.”

-“Are you literally giving a legit science talk on—“
+“Are you literally giving a legit talk on—”

 “Monday,” Hermann says, finishing Newton’s slowing sentence.
 “Yes.
-To the combined Mathematics and Physics Departments.”
+To the combined Mathematics and Physics Departments at UC Berkeley.”

-“How so?” he replies, opening the graphical image files from his most recent presentation and inspecting them.
+“How so?”
+Hermann opens the graphical image files from his most recent presentation and begins inspecting them.

-“Dude, um, five days ago humanity collapsed the—“ Newton breaks off abruptly and snaps into a sitting position, leaning forward, both hands coming to his chest, his breathing fast and shallow and audible.
+“Dude, um, five days ago humanity collapsed the—” Newton breaks off and snaps into a sitting position, leaning forward, his hands at his chest, his breathing fast and shallow and audible.

 Hermann, fighting down a sympathetic spike of adrenaline, says, “Newton.”